fang-industries/stories/content/episode-2.md

 Jason: _“I can clearly see you in tears, Tim.
 Just tell me what's wrong.”_

-Tim: _“I... just want to feel free.”_
+Tim: _“I… just want to feel free.”_

 Tim: _“Everyday, I go through my job.
 5 to 11, sometimes I feel I just wanna collapse and curl up in to tears.
 But I know I can't do that, because then there would be no-one to take care of you guys, and you all, mean the world to me.”_